Vincenzo Comneno

-Vincenzo Comneno (Vicencius Comnenus or Vićenc Komnen) (1590–1667) was a musician and madrigal composer of the Renaissance and early Baroque from the Republic of Ragusa.
+Vincenzo Comneno or Vinko Komnen (also Vicencius Comnenus or Vićenc Komnen) (1590–1667) was a musician and madrigal composer of the Renaissance and early Baroque from the Republic of Ragusa (today in Croatia).

 Biography

 There is no relevant data on the life of Vincenzo Komnen.
 In his romanticised (auto)biography one can find three madrigals on the same text Vaghe Nimfe which represent the only preserved pieces of music of the nobility in Ragusa (Dubrovnik).

+He was born on 23 April 1590 in the small village of Slano in Croatia under the family name Piranensis or Piranese.
+According to the abbot of Naples, Lorenzo Miniatti (Venice 1663), Comneno was born in Naples in 1590.

 He falsely claimed to be a descendant of the Byzantine Komnenos dynasty, when he in fact came from the lowest class.
-His real name is unknown.
+According to some sources his real name is unknown.

-He was born in the small village of Slani in Istria under the family name Piranese.
-According to the abbot of Naples, Lorenzo Miniatti (Venice 1663), Comnen was born in Naples in 1590.

 He was educated at the Roman Jesuit College as a magister of philosophy and theology, but then joined the Dominicans.